finos/technical-oversight-committee/operations.md

 TOC members are responsible for actively participating in meetings, discussions, and decision-making processes.
 Members determine the FINOS technical standards, enable cross-project collaboration, provide technical guidance, and help resolve disputes when needed.

 TOC members are also expected to equally share the responsibility of serving as liaisons to projects.
-Assignments will be divided among TOC members based on your interests to ensure that each project has a dedicated liaison.
+Assignments will be divided among TOC members based on interest, to ensure that each project has a dedicated liaison.

 - Participate in TOC meetings and contribute to discussions.
 - Evaluate project applications and proposals.